 Securities Lending.
 While securities are loaned out by a Fund, the Fund generally will receive from the borrower amounts equal to any dividends or interest paid on the borrowed securities.
 For federal income tax purposes, payments made "in lieu of" dividends are not considered dividend income.
 These distributions will neither qualify for the reduced rate of taxation for individuals on qualified dividends nor the 70% dividends received deduction for corporations.
-Also, any foreign tax withheld on payments made "in lieu of" dividends of foreign tax credits to shareholders.
+Also, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.